LaSalleSoftware/ls-adminbackend-app/AWS_S3_NOTES_README.md

 - click the checkmark beside your new custom policy
 - click the "Next Step" button at the bottom right
 - you should be in the "Review" page
-- is the review details basically indecipherable?
+- are the review details basically indecipherable?
 Yeah, well, after the hundreth time traversing the AWS console, and reading a few articles, it slowly starts to mostly make sense
 - are we good?
 Ok!
 Then click the "Create Group" button at the bottom right

 ## Step 10: Create a new IAM "API" user